alexcameron8/ACameron/README.md

 # Personal-Website
-This website is my first website I have created using HTML and CSS to develop it.

-Note: Mobile is currently not supported.
+This is my first project using web development technologies.
+The goal of this project is to gain experience working with HTML, CSS and Javascript while also highlighting my projects and portfolio on display.

 ## Link to Website
 https://alexcameron8.github.io/ACameron